Module 5 - COLREGs

 • Both vessels share responsibility for avoiding collision

-Tip: Rule 2 is the 'common sense' rule.
+Watch for this: Rule 2 is the 'common sense' rule.
 If following the rules to the letter would cause a collision, you must break them to avoid danger.

 Continue studying COLREGs